Home » Travel Stories » Canada » Kelowna Lakeside Luxury & Local Flavours

 From May to October, the city thrives with sunshine, vineyards in bloom, and lakeside patios.
 In winter, nearby Big White Ski Resort offers snow sports while the downtown core stays lively with tasting rooms and events.

-24-hour visit gives you a taste of the city—its boardwalk, food, and scenery—but plan for 3 to 4 days to explore wineries, hikes, and farm-to-table dining at a relaxed pace.
+A 24-hour visit gives you a taste of the city.
+It’s boardwalk, food, and scenery—but plan for 3 to 4 days to explore wineries, hikes, and farm-to-table dining at a relaxed pace.

 Kelowna is Canada’s wine-country capital.
-Try Pinot NoirRiesling, or Chardonnay from Okanagan producers, and pair them with local stone-fruit dishescraft beer from Tree Brewing, or seasonal menus at restaurants like Oak + Cru, Kelowna.
+Try Pinot NoirRiesling, or Chardonnay from Okanagan producers.
+Pair them with local stone-fruit dishescraft beer from Tree Brewing, or seasonal menus at restaurants like Oak + Cru, Kelowna.

 About the Author